A cockatiel perched on a hand during taming training – learn how long it takes to tame a cockatiel.

 Step 4: Out-of-Cage Training and Bonding (Week 6 and Beyond)

-By this stage, the cockatiel should be comfortable around me.
-I begin letting it out of the cage in a safe, enclosed space.
-This is where their personality really starts to shine.
+At this point, the cockatiel should be comfortable around me.
+I begin letting it out of the cage in an enclosed space.
+Their personality truly begins to shine on its own at this point.

-Once trust is established, cockatiels often seek out their owners.
-One of my cockatiels, Charlie, used to fly onto my shoulder every time I entered the room.
-He went from being a shy bird to one that loved head scratches and whistles.
+Cockatiels often seek out their owners once trust has been built.
+One of my cockatiels, Charlie, would fly onto my shoulder as soon as I enter my room.
+He changed from being a nervous bird to one who enjoyed whistles and head scratches.

 Common Challenges (And How I Overcome Them)